Compendium solar spectrum formation: Preamble: on-line format and on-line material

-Perhaps the covid transition from 3D reality to 2D video and also the transition from 3D printed-text reading to 2D pdf-page linking exploited here will in future transform to 3D augmented-virtuality attending and many-D avatar observation and simulation exploring.}. \rrref{Figure}{fig:quantities} shows an example.
-SSI is bachelors level, SSF and SSX are masters--graduate level.
+Perhaps the covid-19 transition from 3D reality to 2D video and also the hyperjump from 3D printed-text reading to 2D page linking exploited here will in future transform to 3D augmented-virtuality attending and many-D avatar observation and simulation exploring.}. \rrref{Figure}{fig:quantities} shows an example. \href{https://robrutten.nl/rrweb/rjr-edu/lectures/rutten_ssi_2020.pdf}{SSI} is bachelors level, \href{https://robrutten.nl/rrweb/rjr-edu/lectures/rutten_ssf_2020.pdf}{SSF} and \href{https://robrutten.nl/rrweb/rjr-edu/lectures/rutten_ssx_2020.pdf}{SSX} are masters--graduate level.
 These also contain newer aspects.
-I showed a selection in my workshop lectures.
+I showed a selection in my Calicut lectures.

+The final three linked files in \rrref{Table}{tab:abbreviations} are practicals.
+They date back to the 1990s\footnote{Secondary teaching goals were to start students on IDL (\href{https://robrutten.nl/rrweb/rjr-edu/manuals/idl-simple-manual.html} {beginner instruction}), \href{https://robrutten.nl/rrweb/rjr-edu/exercises/image-fourier-2006/dircontent.html}{image and Fourier processing}, \href{https://robrutten.nl/rrweb/rjr-edu/manuals/idl-cube-manual.html} {time-sequence analysis}, article-like \href{https://robrutten.nl/Report_recipe.html}{report writing} using latex and bibtex, giving \href{https://robrutten.nl/stuff/vdkruit-hints.pdf}{presentations}.} and therefore use IDL but are easily coded in Python \rrendnote{mainframe computing}{note:mainframes}{ Utrecht University first had Dutch-made Electrologica X1 and X8 mainframes, then modernized to a CDC 6600 from lobbying by later Nobelist M.J.G.\, Veltman who knew it from CERN.
+It was the first supercomputer but far less powerful than the one in your smartphone.

+For the Electrologica machines one delivered Algol programs punched into papertape rolls in brown bags, for the CDC Fortran pograms punched into Hollerith cards in brown boxes, to the job-submission desk at the computer center, a large climate-controlled building with whitecoated staff tending the single (but many-cabinet) holy-cow machine.
+The output from the chain printer (per line slamming a chain of upfront-spinned characters on fanfold paper at 1000 lines/minute) was then collected from the computer center; towering stacks of printout\footnote{With only uppercase letters so not suited for manuscript printing.
+Slower daisywheel printers enabled that later and made me switch wavelengths from {\AA}ngstrom to nm until latex and laserprinters permitted return to {\AA}ngstrom (and classic cgs, also used here following Mats Carlsson's didactic principle to expose students to unit variety).} adorned many offices.